gseals/temp-converter/README.md

 ## Description

-* An application that allows users to convert Fahrenheit to Celsius or Celsius to Fahrenheit..
+* An application that allows users to convert Fahrenheit to Celsius or Celsius to Fahrenheit.

 ## Demo Link